Cercospora sojina: Disease cycle

 Cercospora sojina, the causal fungal agent, and Frogeye Leaf Spot, the resulting disease, have a polycyclic infection cycle.
 Within this cycle, the pathogen can infect multiple plants during the growing season.
 In the winter, the pathogen is present as mycelium in crop residue and in leftover soybeans from the previous harvest.
 According to Bradley et al., the fungus can remain in plant residue for a minimum of two years (2016).

 Conidia is the primary and secondary inoculum of the plant.
 This asexual structure is produced from conidiophores on infected plant residue (Lin and Kelly, 2018).
 The conidia can also be moved over short distances by wind currents (Mian et al., 2008).
-The most suitable conditions for infection are warm and wet weather between 25-30 °C with greater than 90% humidity (2018).
+The most suitable conditions for infection are warm and wet weather between 25 and 30 °C with greater than 90% humidity (2018).

 Infection can occur at any stage of the soybean growth cycle but occurs most frequently after flowering (Bayer, 2018).
 The fungus has more of a damaging impact when infection occurs before or at flowering (Lin and Kelly, 2018).
 Fungal infection occurs with direct contact from an already infected soybean pod but the fungus can also spread from seed to seed during plant growth.
 If infection does occur, external plant damage can be seen one to two weeks after contact with the pathogen.

 In addition to seed infection, dark narrow lesions on stems and long to circular red-brown lesions on pods can also appear later in the growing season (Bayer, 2018).
 Soybean debris during the growing season contributes to the second inoculum of the disease.
 Managing the pathogen is most successful when the disease is recognized close to flowering time and before growth stage R5 or at the beginning of seed development.